NickTheDevOpsGuy/Constellation/README.md

 ## 🚀 Features

 - 📥 **Import CSV**
-  Upload your exported LinkedIn connections file directly (drag & drop).
+  Upload your exported LinkedIn connections file directly (drag & drop) via your export `.zip` from LinkedIN.
   The parser cleans up preamble lines and normalizes fields like `First Name`, `Last Name`, `Company`, `Title`, and `Connected On`.

 - 📊 **Stats Dashboard**